 Terrell is located on U.S. 80 and I-20.
-Both roads provide four lane interstate access to the Dallas/Ft.
+Both highways provide four-lane interstate access to the Dallas/Ft.
 Worth area, as well as points east.
 State Highway 34 runs north and south from the city, as does SH205/FM-148.
 Numerous farm-to-market roads connect Terrell to I-30 to the north and U.S. 175 to the south.

 Terrell's excellent transportation system allows easy access to the Metroplex, affording our citizens the amenities of Dallas while enjoying the small town atmosphere in which to live and raise a family.

-Terrell Municipal Airport offers the following facilities for private aircraft: 5,500 feet hard surfaced, lighted runway, hanger space, radio facilities, major repairs, and fuel.
-In 2014 it was General Aviation Airport of the year by TxDOT.
+Terrell Municipal Airport offers the following facilities for private aircraft: 5,500 feet hard-surfaced, lighted runway, hangar space, radio facilities, pilot lounge, major repairs, and 100LL and Jet A fuel.
+In 2014 it was named the General Aviation Airport of the year by TxDOT.
 View the Terrell Airport brochure.

 Dallas Love Field, the main hub for Southwest Airlines (the world's largest low-cost carrier), is located only 45 minutes from Terrell and offers daily flights for passengers, as well as freight delivery.

 Terrell is served by Greyhound, Continental Trailways bus line (passenger and freight service) and the Texas Bus Line (passenger service).